jaydenosafo/-rn-assignment3-11252890/rn-assignment3-11252890/README.md

 -FlatList: The FlatList is a component used for rendering a list of items

--Image: The Image component is used for diaplaying images
+* Image: The Image component is used for diaplaying images

 -Stylesheet: a module used for creating a style object that can be used with components.
 It is used to style components components created